robertsdotpm/p2pd/docs/source/problems.rst

 can be seen as a security risk and disabled by default.

-Peer-to-peer direct connectivity is hard to do because of the number of possible network configurations, software platforms, and obstactles that must be bypassed to do it reliabily.
+Peer-to-peer direct connectivity is hard to do because of the number of possible network configurations, software platforms, and obstacles that must be bypassed to do it reliably.
 It's for this reason that the most successful P2P systems don't actually solve this problem.
 Take Bitcoin, for example.
 In Bitcoin what matters is that you can at least connect to someone to download blocks and broadcast transactions.
 Or what about torrents?
 A swarm of nodes can